Kuret/dotfiles-wsl/README.md

 - Go to the Windows store and install the package `OpenSUSE Leap` or `Ubuntu` (Did not verify this script on Ubuntu)
 - Run the user setup and set your username and passwords
+- For a terminal emulator I would highly recommend https://github.com/mintty/wsltty or alternatively Hyperterm

+# Wsltty setup

+- Make sure your Locale/Character set and Language options are set correctly
+- In the looks settings check `Blinking` and whatever cursor style you prefer
+- In the font settings choose a NERD Font (https://github.com/ryanoasis/nerd-fonts)
+- In the font settings check `Show bold as font`, `Show bold as color` and `Allow blinking`
+- In the window settings set `Scrollbar` to `None` since that wont work really well using tmux anyways
+- In the terminal settings set `Type` to `xterm-256color`
+- To install a colorscheme download a `<colorscheme>.minttyrc` file and put it in `%appdata%\wsltty\themes`

 # Cross platform copy-pasting